Xavier vs. Oakland College Basketball Predictions & Picks - November 27

 - Computer Predicted Total: 144.2

-Xavier's record against the spread this season is 3-2-0, and Oakland's is 6-0-0.
-The Musketeers have gone over the point total in two games, while Golden Grizzlies games have gone over three times.
+Xavier's record against the spread this season is 3-2-0, while Oakland's is 6-0-0.
+In terms of going over the point total, games involving the Musketeers are 2-3-0 and the Golden Grizzlies are 3-3-0.

 Sportsbook Promo Codes